“Artists are people driven by the tension between the desire to communicate and the desire to hide.” ― D.W. Winnicott

 Andrew is a frequently seen regular at festivals such as Burning Man, where his work is projected onto interior and exterior of domes and art cars.
 Outside of festival season, Andrew regularly holds artist workshops in which he shares knowledge about creative processes.

 We are humbled to have been granted access to the orchard farm that resides out of Denver, Colorado, where Android lives with his partner, Martha.
 There we would find him surrounded by a team of friendly ‘Droids’, creating art in a repurposed barn.
 Steve took some photos and I had the possibility to ask the master some questions.
-Enjoy the interview and witness the art of one of the most gifted digital artists walking this planet.
+Enjoy the interview and witness the art of one of the most influential digital artists walking this planet.

 “When I stare into the blank canvas of the monitor, the most challenging part is not the void of empty stillness, it’s an awareness that I’m staring at an infinite number of possibilities.”